 In 2011, Coram International was contracted by UNICEF to conduct an evaluation of UNICEF’s project “Reform of the Juvenile Justice System in Moldova”.
 The project aimed to strengthen the juvenile justice system to ensure child friendly procedures (including providing alternative to detention and services for children at risk of offending) in compliance with international standards.
 The overall purpose of the evaluation was to evaluate the results and achievements of the project in relation to the project objectives and to provide insight into the current status of the juvenile justice system.
 In order to complete the evaluation, Coram International consulted with a range of stakeholders, including professionals, parents, children and young people.
 The evaluation included recommendations for next steps in the reform process and for further policy work and programming.

-Between 2005-2009, Coram International established and supported a local child rights NGOs in Moldova and Tajikistan, after identifying a lack of legal services for vulnerable children, and civil society advocacy for reform within children’s law.
-The local NGOs provide legal information, advice and representation to children, young people, their parents or carers.
+Between 2005-2009, Coram International established and supported local child rights NGOs in Moldova and Tajikistan, after identifying a lack of legal services for vulnerable children, and civil society advocacy for reform within children’s law.
+The local NGOs provided legal information, advice and representation to children, young people, their parents or carers.
 The NGOs also provided technical assistance to UNICEF and their respective Governments on the reform of child related legislation.
 Coram International supported the NGOs for a number of years, providing technical support and assistance to ensure their development and sustainability.

 In 2007-2008, Coram International provided legal expertise to support the Ministry of Social Protection, Family and Child to reform the child protection system in Moldova.
 The project team reviewed and analysed the laws, regulations, standards and procedures related to the child protection system, in particular those related to services for vulnerable children, including children with disabilities and children place in residential institutions.
 On the basis of this review Coram International made recommendations to strengthen protection system, reform residential care systems and develop community-based social care services.
 In addition, Coram International provided technical assistance on legislative reform on gate-keeping, the establishment of Children’s Commissions in three pilot areas of the country and on fostering regulations.
 In 2006, Coram International followed up this work with an evaluation of the Commissions, to review the relevance and effectiveness of the Commissions’ services.